-Note 2: The calculation of the shareholding ratio refers to the calculation of the shareholder, the spouse and minors of the shareholder or nominee shareholder.
+Note 2: The calculation of the shareholding ratio refers to the calculation of the shareholding ratio in the name of the shareholder, the spouse and minors of the shareholder or nominee shareholder.

 Note 3: The shareholders listed in the previous disclosure, including legal persons and natural persons, shall disclose their relationship with each other in accordance with the issuer of financial reporting standards.